 Hal distractedly turns his head to the source of the yell.
 Coolguy14 sees an opening and takes it, flipping Hal off him and jumping to his feet.
 He is long gone before Hal even has a chance to stand up.
-Once upright the beleaguered Hal slowly dusts himself off and picks up the bag of staplers, then makes his back towards the car.
+Once upright the beleaguered Hal slowly dusts himself off, picks up the bag of staplers and makes his back towards the car.

-Hal enters the office throwing his coat on the rack then walks towards his desk.
+Hal enters the office, throws his coat on the rack and walks towards his desk.

 He conjures a bottle of bourbon and a glass from the desk drawer and adds them to the clutter.
-Pouring himself a generous double he takes a long drink then sparks a cigarette.
+Pouring himself a generous double he takes a long drink and sparks a cigarette.

-Hal looks over to the murmuring computer as a Windows screen-saver bounces vapidly around the box.
+Hal looks over to the murmuring computer, the Windows screensaver bouncing vapidly around its box.